ianrae/twixt/README.md

       }

 ## Value Objects
-A twixt consists of public fields that are Value objects.
-A value class contains its own validation and formatting.
- Twixt provides BooleanValue, IntegerValue, StringValue, ListValue, and others.
+Each twixt class consists of public fields that are **Value objects**.
+A value class contains its own validation and formatting.Twixt provides BooleanValue, IntegerValue, StringValue, ListValue, and others.
+However, you are encouraged to create value classes for your domain objects, such as: email, phone number, person name, and zip code.
+Here is a phone number class:
- Create additional classes to represent the types of data you need:

 	  public class PhoneNumberValue extends StringValue
 	  {